 The presenters would like our readers to please consider participating in this anonymous and strictly confidential online survey at tinyurl.com/yavrftap.

 Mike’s article in Electrical Business Magazine gives more background on the upcoming presentation.
-This article, The Impact of Human Performance in the Electrical Construction Sector, originally appeared in the September 2018 issue of Electrical Business Magazine.
+This article, The Impact of Human Performance in the Electrical Construction Sector, originally.

 On March 04 – March 08, 2019, the IEEE IAS Electrical Safety Workshop will take place in Jacksonville, Florida.

-Registration to the conference opened October 1, 2018.
-Visit their website to find out more information about the conference and expo.
+Registration to the conference opened October 1, 2018.to find out more information about the conference and expo.